 - PCI Level 1 Security Certification: This is the highest industry standard for safeguarding payment card data and ensuring your financial details remain confidential.

-- Secure Login Protocols: Like PayPal, Payoneer supports 2FA, making unauthorized account access significantly harder.
+- Secure Login Protocols: Like PayPal, Payoneer supports 2FA, making unauthorized access to accounts significantly harder.

-- Transaction Monitoring: Payoneer monitors activity closely to detect irregularities and notify you if any action looks suspicious.
+- Transaction Monitoring: Payoneer closely monitors activity to detect irregularities and notify you if any action appears suspicious.

-- Verification Checks for Payouts: New clients must pass identity and bank account verifications before transferring funds to their Payoneer account.
+- Verification Checks for Payouts: New clients must complete identity and bank account verifications before funds can be transferred to their Payoneer account.
 While this step may seem like extra work, it helps prevent fraudsters from using the system.

 Payoneer’s approach is slightly more business-oriented, which feels reassuring if you’re handling high-value payouts or working with platforms like Upwork or Amazon.
 Compared to PayPal, it might seem less hands-on for disputes, but it’s just as committed to keeping your money out of harm’s way.